 |Key Skills||Excellent oral and written communication and analytical skills; ability to handle confrontation; basic computer and word processing skills; proficiency in polygraph equipment and software; ability to pass background checks, fingerprinting, or security clearance; high ethical standards and no criminal history; meet state-specified age requirements|

-Steps to Be a Polygraph Examiner
+How to Become a Polygraph Examiner

-Step 1: Take a Polygraph Examiner Course
+Step 1: Attend a Polygraph School

 The American Polygraph Association accredits polygraph training programs.
 Most accredited training programs take up to 18 months to complete, including an internship, field experience or independent study requirement.
-Some schools may require applicants to have an associate or bachelor's degree in a related field or have related work experience.
+Some polygraph schools may require applicants to have an associate or bachelor's degree in a related field or have related work experience.

 The academic portion of the program usually lasts 8-10 weeks and typically requires full-time weekday attendance.
-Programs cover test question formulation, ethics and legal issues related to polygraph examinations.
-Students learn appropriate interview techniques and how to use polygraph technology and equipment to monitor cardiovascular, galvanic skin and breathing responses from examinees.
+Programs cover test question formulation, ethics, and legal issues related to polygraph examinations.
+Students learn appropriate interview techniques and how to use polygraph technology and equipment to monitor cardiovascular, galvanic skin, and breathing responses from examinees.
 They also learn how to accurately interpret exam results.

 Step 2: Complete Fieldwork or Independent Study Requirement

-After successfully completing the polygraph examiner course, candidates have 1-2 years to complete an internship or fieldwork requirement.
+After successfully completing the polygraph examiner course, candidates have one to two years to complete an internship or fieldwork requirement.
 Within that time, an intern must complete a certain number of polygraph examinations under the supervision of a working polygraph examiner, and she or he may be required to maintain files on these cases for examination by her or his school.
 In some instances, a research paper can be submitted to fulfill the internship requirement.
 Each school determines how many exams must be conducted to complete the program, but the number is often between 10 and 25.

 Step 3: Take Voluntary Certification Exams